 The role and function of entrepreneurial finance in the progress, expansion and advancement of startups and small businesses in Nigeria cannot be over emphasized.
 Without entrepreneurial finance, the steering wheel of the Nigerian economy which obtains the provision of skilled and semi-skilled labour, modern-day expertise and technology, and apparatus for creation of wealth to meet the recognized requirements for profit making, makes the quest of economic growth and development an illusion (Akinola, 2014).
 Entrepreneurial finance involves the management and organization of scarce financial resources to promote startups, business growth, innovation, cost-effectiveness, increased productivity and lucrativeness.
-Hence, it is imperative for entrepreneurial financing.
+Hence, it is imperative for entrepreneurs who carry their operations in Nigeria to comprehend the rudiments of entrepreneurial financing.